-is an I/O list and can contain variable names, array elements, character substring names, array names, implied DO lists, and expressions.
+is an I/O list and can contain variable names, array elements, character substring names, array names, and implied DO lists.
+See "Implied DO in an Input/Output Statement" on page 74.

 An item in the list must not be: